-Observe the minimum 1" clearance around all uninsulated hot water pipes when openings around pipes are not protected by non-combustible materials.
+Observe the minimum 1" clearance around all uninsulated hot water pipes when openings around pipes are not protected by noncombustible materials.

-On a boiler installed above radiation level, some states and local codes require a low water cut off device, which is an optional part available through HTP (Part # 7600P-104 for 55 - 110 models, 7600P-990 for 155 - 399 models).
+On a boiler installed above radiation level, some states and local codes require a low water cut off device, which is an optional part available through HTP (Part # 7450P-904).
 Check with local codes for additional requirements.
 If the boiler supplies hot water to heating coils in air handler units, flow control valves or other devices must be installed to prevent gravity circulation of boiler water in the coils during the cooling cycle.

-Chilled water medium must be piped in parallel with, and isolated from, the boiler.
+Chilled water medium must be piped in parallel with the boiler.
 Freeze protection for new or existing systems must use glycol that is specifically formulated for this purpose.
 Antifreeze must include inhibitors that will prevent the glycol from attacking the metallic system components.
 Make certain that the system fluid is checked for the correct glycol concentration and inhibitor level.
 The system should be tested at least once a year and as recommended by the producer of the glycol solution.
 Allowance should be made for the expansion of the glycol solution in the system piping.
 Example: 50% by volume glycol solution expands 4.8% in volume for a temperature increase from 32°F to 180°F, while water expands 3% with the same temperature rise.